edwardcallahan/conductr-ansible/README.md

 The playbook `build-cluster-ec2.yml` launches a three nodes running all three functions: the core scheduler, the executioner agent and dynamic proxy.
 A fourth, small template instance is provided for imaging.
 This template instance can be imaged, if desired, and terminated.
-It is not part of the cluster.
+It is not part of the cluster and not needed by the cluster.
  It is recommended to create an image of this node before terminating it.
-The AMI created can be used to quickly provision a replacement node should one fail.
-Instances launched from the fully installed AMI require only minimal configuration to join this cluster.
+The AMI created can be used to quickly provision a replacement node should one fail or otherwise one wishes to provision additional nodes.
+Instances launched from the template node
+ AMI require only minimal configuration to join this cluster.
+In the case of an agent its bind address and core observer address must be set.

 Be certain to review and customize the vars file before building the cluster.
-In addition to matching the ConductR package names with the version provided, the `username` and `password` in `my.commercial.properties` and the `keypair` in the generated vars file *must* be set.
+Items to specifically check in your vars file include that the ConductR package names match exactly with those in `conductr/files` and that the `keypair` name has been updated.

 The `create-private-agent-network-ec2.yml` playbook also configures a VPC with separate security groups for public and and private agents.
  It launches an admin bastion host for then running the build cluster playbook from.
 SSH on to the bastion to continue building the cluster.